 Prospective students please read the following before applying:

-We are always looking for motivated and creative graduate, undergraduate, and high-school students to join our research group.
-Due to our base at Cincinnati Children's, much of our research focuses on Pediatric Health: the use of image processing and machine learning with the goal of improving pediatric patient care, quality of life, and serving various other divisions - Radiology, Pathology, Microscopy Core, Neurology, Neurosurgery, Pulmonary, Health Informatics, Clinical Informatics, Emergency Medicine, Immunobiology, Human Genetics,...
+We are always looking for motivated and creative research associates, postdocs, graduate, undergraduate, and high-school students to join our research group.
+Due to our base at Cincinnati Children's, much of our research focuses on Pediatric Health: the use of AI, image processing, computer vision, machine learning with the goal of improving pediatric patient care, quality of life, and serving various other divisions - Radiology, Pathology, Microscopy Core, Neurology, Neurosurgery, Pulmonary, Health Informatics, Clinical Informatics, Emergency Medicine, Immunobiology, Human Genetics,...

-As our research is intensively applied, you should expect to spend a significant amount of time coding, prototyping, and running empirical studies.
+As our research is intensively applied, you should expect to spend a significant amount of time coding, prototyping, and running empirical studies on real-world data.
 This process is quite demanding and requires patience and perseverance.
 However, it is also quite rewarding to design systems that are actually used by pediatricians.